Paultree/flower-books/README.md

 - Responsive design - []
 - Can sort list by author or title -[x]
+- User can click on button that redirects them to store page - []

 # Known Issues

+- Low resolution of book image due to api only providing thumbnail images hence when enlarged image looks blurry.

 # Future Goals